 That’s the dollars and cents of it, but the most meaningful outcomes of Extension nutrition education programs are reflected in the experiences of our participants:

 “I’ve learned how to stretch my money for food.
 I’ve also learned how to cook quick and good tasting meals.
 I learned to eat some foods from each of the food groups...I know that it’s better to eat food that is colorful and has variety from each group.
 I really enjoy these classes and had a lot of my questions answered.” — Isanti County mother

 “I thought it was going to be a chore but really enjoyed and learned a lot.
 AWESOME!” — Young mother from St. Louis County, a self-described picky eater.
 She started purchasing more broccoli and carrots to add to macaroni and cheese.

-“The three-way collaboration of our program was a win-win for all involved.” — Winona County Food shelf director commenting on their collaboration with Simply Good Eating and WIC for an 8-week series on how to cook, store, and preserve fresh produce from the farmers market.
+“The three-way collaboration of our program was a win-win for all involved.” — Winona County Food shelf director commenting on their collaboration with Extension's nutrition education program and WIC for an 8-week series on how to cook, store, and preserve fresh produce from the farmers market.

 Simply Good Eating 2012 Fact Sheet (751 K PDF) — Evaluation facts and figures on who was served and how behaviors changed.

 To enhance our impact with families, we partner with more than 1,200 agencies yearly.
 We go where the participants are and customize programming to meet the needs of agencies and the people they serve.
 Our program evaluations demonstrate positive outcomes for Minnesota families.
 We welcome new partnership opportunities.
 Interested in partnering?
 Fill out a contact form: Contact Health and Nutrition.